-11. The number of heterosexual cases remained stable in 2007.
-Totally 103 cases was reported, as compared with 125 cases in 2006.
-Because of increasing number of reported cases in other routes of transmission, the proportion accounted by heterosexual contact decreased from 33.5% in 2006 to 28.9% in 2007.
-The male to female ratio for heterosexual cases was 1.9:1.
-The median age of heterosexual cases in 2007 was 38.
-Heterosexual male cases were mainly (69% in year 2007) Chinese whereas Chinese only accounted for half (51% in year 2007) of female cases.
+11. The number of heterosexual cases, after an obvious drop from 130 in 2006 to 109 in 2007, appeared to rebound to the similar level in 2006, back up to 131 this year.
+Because of this rebound in the number of heterosexual contact, the proportion accounted by heterosexual contact jumped back from 26.3% in 2007 to 30.1% in 2008.
+(Box 2.5(a)) The male to female ratio for heterosexual cases was 1.8:1.
+The median age of heterosexual cases in 2008 was 40.
+Heterosexual male cases were mainly (75% in year 2008) Chinese whereas Chinese accounted for less than half (46% in year 2008) of female cases.

 12. A majority of Social Hygiene Clinics attendees reported unprotected heterosexual contact.
-The seroprevalence of Social Hygiene Clinic attendees remained stable at around 0.1% (0.15% in 2007).
+The seroprevalence of Social Hygiene Clinic attendees remained stable at below 0.3% (0.23% in 2008).
 On the other hand, the trend of sexually transmitted infections (STI) provides information for the understanding of risk of HIV infection in the community.
 Although it was estimated that Social Hygiene Clinics took care of only 20% of STI cases in the territory, it was still a very important sentinel site.
-There was a slight decrease in the total number of STI cases in Social Hygiene Clinics, an aggregate of 14,305 in 2007 as compared with 16,588 cases in 2006.
-A 13.8% decrease was observed in all the common STI diagnosis.
-The decrease of cases was more obvious in Non-specific genital infection / Non-gonococcal urethritis from 8,314 cases in 2006 to 6,761 cases in 2007.
+It continued to record a decrease in the total number of STI cases in Social Hygiene Clinics, an aggregate of 13,867 in 2008 as compared with 14,305 cases in 2007.
+A 3% drop was observed in all the common STI diagnosis.
+The decrease of cases was more obvious in non-specific genital infection / non-gonococcal urethritis from 6,761 cases in 2007 to 6,518 cases in 2008.
 (Box 4.2)

-13. The condom use rate with commercial partners remained steadily high among adult heterosexual men attending Social Hygiene Clinics and AIDS Counselling and Testing Service.
-The level was over 80% among those attending AIDS Counselling and Testing Service.
+13. The regular condom use rate with commercial partners remained stably high among adult heterosexual men attending Social Hygiene Clinics and AIDS Counselling and Testing Service.
+The level was over 80% among those attending AIDS Counselling and Testing Service and about 70% in Social Hygiene Clinic attendees.
 (Box 5.4)